By Fergus Ogilvy:

 The destroyed car was soon returned to B&M where they built another.
 Understandably Chrysler engineers decided to lower the car; install a front spoiler, setting it close to the ground; and fitting it with a short rear spoiler on the rear deck.

-“First, the Corvettes’ short rear deck nullified the effect of the rear spoiler.
-At three-quarter track distance,” says Mongoose “the high-speed low-pressure air flowing over the roof generated so much lift at the rear they became unstable and most of them crashed.”
+He recalled, “The Corvette’s short rear deck nullified the effect of the rear spoiler.
+At three-quarter track distance, the high-speed low-pressure air flowing over the roof generated so much lift at the rear they became unstable and most of them crashed.”

-Subsequent consultations with an Indy 500 engineer pioneered the use of long end plates, so familiar on today’s Funny Cars.
-These end plates, which are positioned at each end of the rear spoiler and extend forward, trapped air at the rear of the car, added down force to the rear wheels, and solved many aerodynamic troubles.
+Subsequent consultations with an Indy 500 engineer pioneered the use of long side plates, so familiar on today’s Funny Cars.
+These side plates, which are positioned at each end of the rear spoiler and extend forward, trapped air at the rear of the car, added down force to the rear wheels, and solved many aerodynamic troubles.

-Those of us who have come to know the gentlemanly McEwen well are enraptured by his first-hand reminiscences of a time in drag racing that produced so many pioneers—a formative era in the sport that is worth revisiting.
+Those of us who have come to know the gentlemanly McEwen are enraptured by his first-hand reminiscences of a time in drag racing that produced so many pioneers.
 Next month the “Mongoose” talks about the developments that brought us the racing slick tire.